hernantz/blog/content/calendaring-events-with-python.md

 Always use tz aware dates and specifically UTC aware dates inside your program, but keep a reference to a local timezone that makes sense in case you need to retrace changes.

-For all this, is vital to stay up to date with tz updates.
+For all this, it is vital to stay up to date with tz updates.

 I hope you found this post useful.
 My idea was make it a compendium of all things related to dates I have read about, and had to work with in Python.
 So I